narinzar/python-project-template/ReadME.md

 ### 2. Running the Setup

-The repository includes a cross-platform script that automates the process of setting up your virtual environment, upgrading pip, and installing dependencies (using uv for ultra-fast installation where available).
+The repository includes a cross-platform script that automates the process of setting up your virtual environment, upgrading pip, and installing dependencies (using uv for ultra-fast installation).

 #### For Windows (PowerShell)

 Run the following command in PowerShell:
-## 1. below command will create a ps1 file
+## 1. Below command will create a ps1 file
 ```
 & "C:\Program Files\Git\bin\bash.exe" -c "./setup_env.sh"
 ```
-## 2. executing the ps1 file created in step 1
+## 2. Executing the ps1 file created in step 1
 ```
-.\setup_venv.ps1
+. .\setup_venv.ps1  # Note the dot at the beginning - this is important!
 ```

 #### For Linux/macOS (Bash)

-You have two options:

 Run the following command to create (if not exist) and/or activate in your current shell: